 The Joe Biden administration earlier this month notified Rusesabagina’s family of its concerns after Rwanda’s Court of Appeal in April upheld his 25-year sentencing on terrorism-related charges, a State Department spokesperson confirmed to The Africa Report.
-The determination means that the US special presidential envoy for hostage affairs, Roger Carsten, is now tracking the case of the permanent US resident.
+The determination means that the US special presidential envoy for hostage affairs, Roger Carstens, is now tracking the case of the permanent US resident.

 “The Department of State has determined Paul Rusesabagina is wrongfully detained.
 The determination took into account the totality of the circumstances, notably the lack of fair trial guarantees during his trial,” the spokesperson said.
 “This determination does not imply any position on his innocence or guilt.”